mtorpey/wooden-ships/2-basic.md

 ### B. Log Notations

-1. All notations of the move column of the ship\'s \"log\".
+1. All notations of the move column of the ship\'s "log".
 The column is divided into numbered sections corresponding to the turns.
 All notations are written in the appropriate turn section.
 2. The number of hexes a ship is to move is written as a number.
-3. Any turns made by the ship are written as an \"R\" for righthand turn of 60 degrees or as an \"L\" for a lefthand turn of 60 degrees.\
+3. Any turns made by the ship are written as an "R" for righthand turn of 60 degrees or as an "L" for a lefthand turn of 60 degrees.\
     ![Move L1R1](files/samplemove.gif){width="212" height="283"}
     Example: The ship is at A attitude to the wind and has a battlesail speed of 4.
 Its movement allowance is determined to be 4.
-The move notation \"L1R1\" in the \"log\" reads left turn 60°, forward 1 hex, right, turn 60°, forward 1 hex.
+The move notation "L1R1" in the "log" reads left turn 60°, forward 1 hex, right, turn 60°, forward 1 hex.
 This has completed the ship\'s full allowance.
 After its first turn into attitude C, the maximum distance the ship could move in that direction was one hex.
 If it wished to remain in attitude C, it would have to end its move at that point.
-Its move would have read \"L1\".
+Its move would have read "L1".
 4. Notation must be specific and in the same order as that in which the ship will be moved.
 5. After completion of all orders, logs must be opened for inspection by the other players.
 Exception: The load column of the log may never be inspected.
 6. Orders must be written for each ship.
-If a player does not wish a ship to move, an \"0\" will be used as notation.
+If a player does not wish a ship to move, an "0" will be used as notation.
 7. If a log sheet is incorrectly filled out and/or indicates an illegal move for a ship, end that ship\'s movement at the point of the infraction.